 Quora users have been discussing bootcamps, as well.
-In this Quora post, a hiring manager said that his experience with coding bootcamp graduates has been positive and that he’ll continue to interview and hire them.
+In one Quora post, a hiring manager said that his experience with coding bootcamp graduates has been positive and that he’ll continue to interview and hire them.

 Georgia Tech Coding Bootcamp Job Placement

-One of the best things about coding bootcamp is the career guidance that often comes packaged with the training.
-Gaining the skills is only part of the battle—you also have to land a software developer position and start working in the field.
+One of the best things about a Georgia Tech Coding Bootcamp is the career guidance that comes packaged with the training.
+Gaining the skills is only part of the battle.
+You also have to land a software developer position and start working in the field.
 The better bootcamps include robust career assistance services to help you get your career off the ground after classes end.

 The Georgia Tech Coding Bootcamp offers a wide range of career services to assist you with your professional track.
 You’ll learn how to improve your resume to make it stand out amongst the competition, and you’ll have one-on-one meetings with career advisors to make sure that your job search is fruitful.

 Is the Georgia Tech Coding Bootcamp Worth It?

 Yes, the Georgia Tech Coding Bootcamp is worth it.
 In fact, joining a Georgia Tech Bootcamp is an excellent way to gain the skills you need to start a lucrative tech career.
 With experienced instructors, comprehensive curricula, and individualized career coaching, you will have everything you need to jumpstart a successful career journey.